Brendon Urie: A baby on the way, Panic! at the Disco calls it quits - NewsBreak

 “Sometimes a journey must end for a new one to begin,” Urie said.
 “We’ve been trying to keep it to ourselves, though some of you may have heard..
 Sarah and I are expecting a baby very soon!
 The prospect of being a father and getting to watch my wife become a mother is both humbling and exciting.
 I look forward to this next adventure.”

-He continued, saying that he will be moving on from music to focus on being a father.SUNY Schenectady unveils new welcome center
+He continued, saying that he will be moving on from music to focus on being a father.Memorial for Lisa Marie Presley to be held at Graceland

 “I am going to bring this chapter of my life to an end and put my focus and energy on my family,” he said.
 “And with that Panic!
 At The Disco will be no more.”